ashutoshmjain/gita/src/thought.md

 With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) is the biggest single pool of `Sanskrit` words.
 It is the longest poem ever, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
 Size was important to pass the minimum threshold for training a human mind (a neural network evolved over millions of evolutionary iterations).
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior - in an uncompromising language syntax - to convey the unfettered meaning in written format.

-The epic and the language were complimentary  to each other .
-The grace of `Sanskrit` owes itself to the idea that the purpose and the path became one - the narrative and the language were co-created along with tools to scribe volumes of text.
+The epic and the language were complimentary to each other.
+The grace of `Sanskrit` owes itself to the fact that the purpose and the path became one - the narrative and the language were finessed together along with tools to scribe volumes of text.
 Only once this phenomenon repeated itself;  and that too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">

-"C" programming language and modern keyboards [^c] came into shape alongside Unix.
+> "C" programming and modern keyboards [^c] came into shape alongside Unix.

 The after impacts also seem pretty similar.
 Just as software transformed every aspect of modern life - and is now redefining  the very foundation of value exchange; the written word rewired then existing social, political and fiscal fabric.
-First multilateral [^multi] economic system emerged atop existing method - "one on one" barter.
+First multilateral [^multi] economic system emerged atop "one on one" barter.
 Power structures reconfigured themselves.
 Kingdoms had to capitulate to figure out new methods of taxation.

 Just like our migration to the digital word, the groundwork [^groundwork] for that  shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was finding a purpose to scribe -  a root reference narrative that would span ages without losing its luster.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
 Thousands of scribes would spend millions of hours to copy, rewrite and improve `Mahabharata`,  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.